renanfranca/jhlite-vue-jwt-sample-9abbb8c1-da4d-4797-87f1-f470fb283e77/documentation/vue-jwt-authentication-components.md

     allowed-origin-patterns:
       - https://*.githubpreview.dev
 ```

-And run the application using the local profile (following example uses maven wrapper):
+Then run the application using the local profile (the following example uses the Maven wrapper):

 ```bash
 ./mvnw -Dspring-boot.run.profiles=local
 ```

-Now you can login using the following credentials:
+Now you can log in using the following credentials:

 - Username: `admin`
 - Password: `admin`